 Earlier this week I had asked myself what I should write about this weekend.
 Since my guy will be on the road I thought I would write about ways to stay healthy while traveling.
 It’s not easy to keep your routines up while on vacation!
 Getting OUT of your normal routine is a stressor, and as you know stress lowers your immune system and makes you more prone to pick up germs.

 So how do you keep your immune system strong while traveling?
 There are 3 major ways to stay healthy while traveling.

 Get enough rest

 Yep.
 We tend to burn the candle at both ends while traveling.
-Isn’t it funny how we go on vacation to rest and rejuvenate, then cram our schedules full of activities and must-do lists!
+Especially when we’re on a sightseeing trip, trying to cram as much as possible into a short time, we skimp on the downtime.
 This is normal and natural, but you have to make sure to leave enough time for healthy rest.

 You should ideally try to stay on your normal sleep schedule while traveling.
 For those with kids, that means doing your best to stick to their normal wake-up times, naptimes and bedtimes.
 You know your kids, and you know how flexible they are.
 My own kids can sleep anywhere, anytime.
 (They are related to their Aunt Becky who once slept through the whole car ride from Cincinnati to Hilton Head, only emerging for meals and rest stops.)

 Traveling to Europe makes me think a little about jetlag.
 Europe is too far to try to stay on home time, especially with tour activities.
 After arriving home, getting extra sleep is very important to catch up.